Psoriatic arthritis alternative

-J Rheumatol.
+J Rheumatology.
 2006.
 Section for Rheumatology and Gastroenterology, Institute of Medicine, University of Bergen, Norway.

 To investigate effects of short-term oral treatment with seal oil in patients with psoriatic arthritis.
 Forty-three patients with polyarticular psoriatic arthritis were randomized to receive oral treatment for 2 weeks with either seal oil or soy oil in a double blind controlled trial.
 Patients were allowed to continue nonsteroidal antiinflammatory drugs (NSAID) and disease modifying antirheumatic drugs (DMARD) during the study.
 Forty patients completed the study, 20 in each treatment group.
 Patients in the seal oil group reported a significant improvement in global assessment of the disease 4 weeks post- treatment, and both groups showed a trend toward improvement in tender joint count, but the differences between the groups were not significant.
 There was a fall in the ratio of n-6 to n-3 fatty acids and in arachidonic acid (AA) to eicosapentaenoic acid (EPA) in serum after treatment with seal oil.
 Twenty-one percent of all patients had elevated values of calprotectin in feces suggestive of asymptomatic colitis.
 Treatment with seal oil was followed by a modest improvement in patient's global assessment of the disease and a trend towards a decrease in number of tender joints.
 There was a shift in fatty acid composition in serum toward a putative antiinflammatory profile.
 Oral treatment with seal oil may have NSAID-like effects in psoriatic arthritis.

-Comments: I wonder if fish oil, krill oil, or flaxseed oil would have similar benefits, or consuming a lot of cold water fish.
+Comments: I wonder if fish oil supplements, krill oil, or flaxseed oil would have similar benefits, or consuming a lot of cold water fish.

 Symptoms and signs